Case Interview Examples: 100+ Free Practice Cases (2026)

 Bain Case Interview Examples

-Bain uses candidate-led cases and places heavy emphasis on collaboration and conversational style.
-Bain also uses the SOVA aptitude test and, more recently, the TestGorilla assessment in its screening process.
+The Bain case interview is candidate-led and places heavy emphasis on collaboration and conversational style.
+Bain has also used the SOVA aptitude test and TestGorilla assessment in its screening process.

 Deloitte Case Interview Examples